-First, you want to land underneath your body with short, quick strides ideally around 170 per minute.
+First, you want your feet to land directly underneath your body.
+Running with short, quick strides, ideally around 170 per minute, will help this.
 Don’t overstride.
-Instead, focus on having a fast, but consistent turnover.
+Instead, focus on having a fast but consistent turnover.

 Look Ahead and Stand Straight

-Next, you’ll want an open chest with a straight, yet relaxed upper body.
-Your chin should be up—not looking down at your feet—and your head should be relaxed with your gaze straight forward, not off to the side.
+Next, you’ll want an open chest with a straight, relaxed upper body.
+Your chin should be up—not looking down at your feet.
+And your head should be relaxed with your gaze straight forward, not off to the side.

-It’s important that you’re looking ahead to make sure that you can see whatever is in front of you, particularly important if you’re running on a road where there are cars.
-You might also need to look out for roots or animals if you’re running on the trail.
+It’s important that you’re looking ahead to make sure that you can see whatever is in front of you.
+This is especially important if you’re running on a road with traffic.
+You might also need to look out for roots, rocks, and animals if you’re running on trails.

 You don’t want to land on your heel and thus heel strike.
-Rather you want a stride that allows your feet to land midfoot.
+Rather, you want a stride that allows your feet to land midfoot.
 Focus on the backswing of your leg with your shin parallel to the ground.
 Heel striking can come from two majors causes.
 One is flexing your foot upward too much as you prepare to land.
 The other is overstriding, or reaching out in front of you with your feet because of a stride that is too long.

 Think of a Puppet

-You want to stand nice and tall when you run and don’t lower your hips too much.
+You want to stand nice and tall when you run.
+Don’t lower your hips too much.
 Your shoulders should be relaxed, but you want to avoid shrugging.
-Think of yourself as a puppet that is being held taute by a string.
+Think of yourself as a puppet that is being held taut by a string.
 They don’t shrug.

-When I get near the end of a long run, I’m starting to get tired, and I find myself slouching, I remember shoulders out and start to stand tall once again.
+When I get near the end of a long run and I’m starting to get tired, I find myself slouching.
+When I do, I remember “shoulders out” and start to stand tall once again.
 For me, reminding myself to put my shoulders out is enough to get into proper form again.

 Make sure that your arms are swinging forward and backward, not side-to-side.
 You want an efficient arm swing that contributes to your momentum and does not cross your body.
 Try to keep your arms at your side at a 90-degree angle.
 If you hands are crossing over the center line of your torso as you swing them, then the motion is too side-to-side.
 Brush your thumbs along your hips with each stride if it helps keep your arms moving front-to-back.

 Hold a Chip (or an Egg)

 Watching runners’ hands can be a comical good time.
 Some let their hands flap all over the place.
 Others clutch their hands into fists.
 Still others lock their fingers rigidly like they’re about to chop a board in half.
-It’s easy to start clenching your fist, so make sure to loosen your hand grip.
+It’s easy to ignore your hand, but don’t.
+Make sure to loosen your hand grip.
 Imagine yourself holding potato chips (or an egg) and avoid tightening your hands into fists.

 Instead, keep your hands relaxed and at your waist.
 If you find it helpful, you could always hold a real chip or egg!